golemfactory/golem-wiki/archive/Installing-Golem-on-Arch-Linux-(unofficial).md

 This is an unofficial guide done some of the Golems.
 It may be completely, extremely, unbelievably out-of-date.
 Arch Linux is not officially supported.
-Anyway, if you encounter troubles, feel free to raise an issue and mention @marmistrz.
+Anyway, if you encounter troubles, feel free to raise an issue.

 You have been warned.
 Proceed on your own risk.